redyyu/raven-craft/README.md

 also it will skip parts which is beyond player's current perk level. you have to learn recipe for each type of cars, and car doors should not be locked.

+## Cigarettes

+Cigarettes Pack for 20 Cigarettes. all distribution for Cigarettes is changed to Cigarettes Pack.
+Cigarettes Pack can refill with numbers of Cigarettes.
+When smoke with Cigarettes Pack, 1 Cigarettes will draw out and smoking.

 ## GunSuicide